WoodWing/ww-studio-postman-collection/README.md

  - v0.6 - Added new calls: CreateObjects, SetObjectProperties for Custom Metadata, Admin API - GetUsers, GetUserGroups.
 Added Environment file to repository.
 Added variable to Environment for the Studio Directory value called 'Studio_Server_Directory'.
  - v0.7 - Fixed: The GetPublications call was using the wrong index for calling the service.
  - v0.8 - Added: ModifyUsersRequest has been added to the Administration calls.
  - v0.9 - Added: Create Print article section within the collection.
+ - v0.10 - Added: UnlockObjects call to the collection, added video showing how to use the 'Create Digital Article' portion of the collection.

 Located in 'Digital Articles > Supporting Requests'
 1. Upload Transfer Server request (PUT)